Yuroty/PvsZ-Auto-Planting/README.md

+# This script records mouse clicks for game automation or testing.
+# It does NOT record keyboard text or send data anywhere.

 🌱 PvZ-Auto-Planter

 Automate your planting process in Plants vs. Zombies — or any other game that relies on mouse clicks!